stencila/stencila/docs/languages/py/README.md

 You can refer to specific outputs from the given cell in any part of your Stencila document.
 Stencila does all this using its [execution engine](computation/engine.md).

 The engine manages automatic dependencies between the cells which are specific for each language.
+For cells written in Python it is farily simple.
+If you want to capture the output of the cell, create a variable and assign (`=`) the output.
+Note that the variables in Stencila are non-mutable :sparkles: .
+Whatever is on the right hand of the assignment (`=`) will become the cell input.

+You can the refer to this cell's input and output in the Stencila document.

+If you do not capture the output explicitly, you will not be able to refer to it later on.
+But the input of the cell will still be available.

 ## Functions